Interview Tips for Maintaining Body Posture During the Interview

 Negative Body Language

-That kind of body gesture which consciously or unconsciously expresses negative feelings through the movements of a body is called a negative body language.
+That kind of body gesture that consciously or unconsciously expresses negative feelings through the movements of a body is called a negative body language.
 Negative body gestures and postures are the biggest enemies of any interview candidate since it can cause the interviewers to believe that the candidate is arrogant, nervous, unlikeable and grim.

 The various signs which indicate negative body language are: